Jimmy McCulloch: Biography

 McCulloch was born in Dumbarton and raised in Clydebank and Cumbernauld, Scotland.
 The McCulloch family relocated to London when Jimmy was 13.
 He was inspired by Django Reinhardt and began to play the guitar aged 11.

 He made his performance debut as the guitarist for the Jaygars, which was later known as One in a Million.
 One in a Million performed live in support of The Who during their tour of Scotland in 1967.
 That year, One in a Million released their "Fredereek Hernando"/"Double Sight" single on MGM.
 The single is now highly collectable, and an expensive purchase, now classed as a classic and obscure UK psychedelic release.
 Double Sight, a CD compilation of these and other songs written and recorded by the band, was released in 2009.

-In April 1967, McCulloch played lead guitar for the Utterly Incredible, Too Long Ago to Remember, Sometimes Shouting at People during The 14 Hour Technicolour Dream event, which was held on the grounds of the Alexandra Palace in London.
-That year, he played guitar for One in a Million, which performed live at The Upper Cut and other London venues.
+Though the band was unbilled in the promotional posters for the event, McCulloch fronted One In A Million as they and countless other bands performed at the 14 Hour Technicolor Dream event at the London Alexandra Palace in April 1967.
+That year, One in a Million also performed live at The Upper Cut and other London venues.

 McCulloch first rose to fame in 1969 when he joined Pete Townshend's friends, Andy 'Thunderclap' Newman (piano) and songwriter John 'Speedy' Keen (vocals, drums), to form the band Thunderclap Newman.
 The band enjoyed a UK No. 1 hit with "Something in the Air" that year.
 Thunderclap Newman's album, Hollywood Dream, on which the title instrumental, written by McCulloch and his brother, sold well but was not as successful as their hit single.
 (Reissues of the album include another McCulloch brothers song, "I See It All".)
 From January to mid-April 1971, the band toured England, Scotland, The Netherlands, and Scandinavia and disbanded shortly thereafter.

 In October 1971, McCulloch played guitar in concert with John Mayall and the Bluesbreakers in England, Scotland and Germany.
 On 31 October 1971 McCulloch's band Bent Frame made its performance debut in London.
 The band subsequently renamed itself the Jimmy McCulloch Band and toured England and Scotland in support of Leslie West's Mountain in February 1972.
 By then, McCulloch had done session work for Klaus Voormann, Harry Nilsson, Steve Ellis, John Entwistle, and others.

 In June 1972, McCulloch joined the blues rock band (and fellow Mayall-school alumni) Stone the Crows to replace guitarist Les Harvey, who had been electrocuted on stage.
 McCulloch helped Stone the Crows to complete their Ontinuous Performance album by playing on the tracks "Sunset Cowboy" and "Good Time Girl".
 Stone the Crows disbanded in June 1973.

 In 1973, McCulloch played guitar on John Keen's album, Previous Convictions, had a brief stint in Blue and played guitar on Brian Joseph Friel's debut album under the pseudonym 'The Phantom'.